-Yoiko CDC regular business hours are Monday through Friday from 0600-1800.
+Yoiko CDC regular business hours are Monday through Friday from 0700-1700.
+Hourly Care is available upon request from 0900-1600.
+Extended Care is available on a case-by-case basis, please see the front desk for a Determination of Additional Care Form.
 The CDC is closed on weekends, federal holidays and when necessary due to inclement weather or natural disasters.
 Rates are not prorated for above mentioned closures.
-On PACAF Family Days, the CDC will be opened on a Reservation for care basis.
-Credits will be given to families not requiring care on PACAF Family Days.
+On PACAF Family Days, the CDC will be closed for business and credits will be given to families accordingly.